 Lucy S. Lee focuses her practice on international tax and estate planning for individuals and families.
-She represents high net worth and global clients on a wide range of sophisticated matters, including inbound and outbound investments (including anti-deferral regimes and tax treaties), family wealth preservation, succession planning (including use of domestic and foreign trusts), tax compliance in the cross-border context, and pre-immigration tax and expatriation tax planning.
-She also advises funds and foreign financial institutions on U.S. tax and compliance (including FATCA), and represents taxpayers in administrative controversies with the IRS and in competent authority proceedings.
+She represents high net worth and global clients on a wide range of sophisticated matters, including inbound and outbound investments (including anti-deferral regimes and tax treaties), wealth management structures, estate and succession planning (including domestic and foreign trusts), family offices, tax compliance in the cross-border context, and pre-immigration tax and expatriation planning.
+Ms. Lee also advises funds and foreign financial institutions on U.S. tax and compliance (including FATCA and CRS), and represents taxpayers in IRS audits and bilateral tax controversies.

 Practice & Background

 She advises clients in structuring and managing their businesses and investments in bilateral or multilateral jurisdictions, including start-up funds and liquidations of closely held businesses.
 She works with businesses in improving financial efficiency through proactive planning and management of tax attributes (including managing anti-deferral regimes, foreign tax credits, taxable nexus, and bilateral tax treaties), and develops risk management programs to avoid unrecoverable tax costs.
 She advises on pre-immigration planning of high net worth individuals and families and represents U.S. individuals in expatriations.
 She advises individuals and families with U.S. nexus in their succession planning, including use of domestic and foreign trusts and gift planning.
 Ms. Lee also provides U.S. tax and compliance advice to foreign trusts and estates, and works with private foundations in developing tax efficient cross-border investment strategies and risk management programs.